May 27, 2021

 There is evidence to show that when rose essential oil has been applied to the skin, participants have been successful in reducing blood pressure, heart rate, breathing rate and cortisol (stress hormone) levels.

-It has even been shown in a study click here to reduce anxiety during childbirth.
+It has even been shown in a study by us national library of medicine click here to reduce anxiety during childbirth.

 Rose oil can be used in a warm bath or applied topically by adding a few drops to your preferred oil carrier.